HMS Princess (1740): Spanish career and capture

+British service

-British servicePrincesa was brought into Portsmouth on 8 May 1740.
+Princesa was brought into Portsmouth on 8 May 1740.
 An Admiralty order of 21 April 1741 authorised her purchase, and this was duly done on 14 July 1741 for the sum of £5,418.11.6¾d.
 After a great repair she was fitted at Portsmouth between July 1741 and March 1742, for a total sum of £36,007.2.10d.
 Her spirited resistance to three ships of equal rating attracted much comment.
 A contemporary description noted that she was larger than any British first rate and carried unusually large guns, many of them brass.
 She was described as the finest ship in the Spanish Navy, with her high build allowing her to open her lower gunports in conditions in which her opponents could not.
-The Admiralty finally had the ammunition to rouse Parliament from its complacency and fund a series of increases in British warship dimensions.Princess was commissioned under her first commander, Captain Perry Mayne, in July 1741.
+The Admiralty finally had the ammunition to rouse Parliament from its complacency and fund a series of increases in British warship dimensions.

+Princess was commissioned under her first commander, Captain Perry Mayne, in July 1741.
 He was succeeded in 1743 by Captain Robert Pett, who took her out to the Mediterranean in December that year.
 She was part of Admiral Thomas Mathews' fleet at the Battle of Toulon on 14 February 1744.
 She came under the temporary command of Commander John Donkley in July 1745, though he was soon replaced by Captain Joseph Lingen, all the while continuing in the Mediterranean.
 Thomas Philpot took command in 1746, and Princess sailed for the Leeward Islands with Admiral George Townshend.
 Captain John Cokburne took over in July 1746 and Princess first sailed to Louisbourg and then home after a gale.
 She became the flagship of Admiral Richard Lestock later in 1746 and was present at the operations off Lorient from 20 to 25 September 1746.
 In May 1747 Captain the Hon.
 Augustus Hervey took over command, and sailed to the Mediterranean, where in October 1747 she briefly became the flagship of Vice-Admiral John Byng.

+Later years

-Later yearsPrincess was paid off in November 1748.
+Princess was paid off in November 1748.
 She was surveyed the following year, but no repairs were reported.
 After a period laid up and inactive, she was reported to be unfit for service on 15 November 1755; she was converted to a hulk at Portsmouth between August 1759 and July 1761.
 She was recommissioned in 1759 under Captain Edward Barber, and continued as a hulk during the Seven Years' War and the American War of Independence.
 Princess was finally sold at Portsmouth on 30 December 1784.